There are so many things to do in London as it is one of the most beautiful capital cities in the world, for a reason.

 The London Aquarium is a great place to visit with young travellers as it offers a good selection of fish and other species for them to enjoy.
 You can easily spend several hours there being mesmerised enjoying it all.

-You can find 2 for 1 offer for the London Aquarium as well and it is highly recommended for children to enjoy.
+You can find a 2 for 1 offer for the London Aquarium as well and it is highly recommended for children to enjoy.

 Big Ben and Westminster Abbey